MedhatAlaa/ShopApp/README.md

 A new Flutter project.

+Shop App Project with real time database Rest Api you can shoping ,choose your fevorite product. features used in the app:
-Shop App Design using Rest Api,
+Rest Api,
 Bloc Pattern,
 Ui,Ux,
 design patern,